TRaSH-Guides/Guides/.github/CONTRIBUTING.md

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-Here you will find a set of guidelines for contributing to TRaSH Guides, Which you can find [HERE](https://trash-guides.info/), These are mostly guidelines, not rules.
+Here you will find a set of guidelines for contributing to [TRaSH Guides](https://trash-guides.info/), These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Guidelines